Diseases

 Thanks to this screening, metabolic and hormonal diseases can be verified shortly after birth with the aid of the latest technology.

-The ten diseases screened in the laboratory will be listed in particular and briefly described.
+The eleven diseases screened in the laboratory will be listed in particular and briefly described.

 Phenylketonuria (PKU)